TYPO3-Solr/ext-solr/Documentation/Frontend/Facets.rst

         }
     }

 The numeric range facet requires beside the template also a javascript library to render the slider.
-The example typoscript template **"Search - (Example) Fluid numericRange facet with jquery ui slider on pid field"** can be used to see the range slider with jQuery ui for the solr field pid by example.
+The example TypoScript template **"Search - (Example) Fluid numericRange facet with jQuery UI slider on pid field"** can be used to see the range slider with jQuery UI for the Solr field pid by example.

 When you configure a facet on the pid field like this, the frontend will output the following facet: